constantinosskitsas/SwiftVI/README.md

 ### How to run experiments :
 g++ -pthread -std=c++17 -o algo_test *.cpp && ./algo_test
 ## Additional Information :
-The code will be uploaded 15/9/21 and will be refactored until 21/9 so anyone can repeat easily the experimetns done in the paper.
+The code will be uploaded 15/9/21 and will be refactored until 21/9 so anyone can repeat easily the experiments done in the paper.
 ## Reference

 Please cite our work in your publications if it helps your research: